 Bonded jewelry is manufactured with Sterling silver as the core metal and a sheet of pure Karat Gold mechanically affixed on top.
-The gold thickness, in bonded products, is greater than gold plated product and often permanent, making the product durable and long lasting.
+The gold thickness, in bonded products, is greater than gold plated products and often permanent, making the product durable and long-lasting.
 Bonded items at Jewelry Unlimited come with a layer of 10k gold and are often stamped as 1/10 10k or 1/20 10k meaning 1 of 10 or 20 fractions of the jewelry is 10k gold.

 Gold Finished Jewelry

 Also referred to as gold plated jewelry, these pieces are created through a process where a base metal is covered with a very thin layer of gold by electroplating it.
 The quality of the base metal often determines the durability of gold plating.
 Majority of the gold-finished items at Jewelry Unlimited comprise of sterling silver as the base metal making them a far more durable and sturdy choice.